 I’m a fifth year PhD Candidate working in the areas of human-computer interaction and social computing in the Department of Communication at Cornell University.
 I’m co-advised by Dr. Natalie Bazarova and Dr. Dan Cosley.

-I research how people navigate privacy issues and protect their privacy in multiple technological contexts.
+I research how people navigate privacy issues and protect their privacy in multiple technological contexts, with a focus on new forms of digitally-mediated labor.
 I am particularly interested in how privacy decision-making — and technology use more broadly — can be additionally complex for populations who face economic, social, and health-related challenges.
 The goal of my research is to inform how technologies can be designed to be more inclusive, ethical, and privacy-protective for users with diverse needs and experiences.
 I employ a range of methods in my work, including interviews, experiments, surveys, and content analyses.

 Before Cornell, I worked as a research associate on issues of Internet governance and technology policy at the Governance Lab at New York University, where I also earned a Master of Arts in Communication.
-Prior to academia, I worked in consumer research for multinational brands such as Coca-Cola and American Express.
+In a previous life before academia, I worked in consumer research for multinational brands such as Coca-Cola and American Express.

 You can email me at ss3464 [at] cornell [dot] edu, or tweet me @shsannon.